tytrusty/stuff-blog/docs/06-10-2025-Super Duper Fast Solvers.md

         break
 return x
 ```
 So that now the descent direction is computed by solving a linear system $Hd = -g$.
 Computing the inverse of the Hessian effectively solves for the "ideal" step size to multiply each entry of the gradient by (ideal in the sense that it minimizes the quadratic approximation to $E(x)$).
-This has the added cost though of now requiring Hessian evaluation and inverse at each step, which can be far too costly if we're looking for real-time performance.
+This has the added cost though of now requiring Hessian evaluation and inverse at each iteration, which can be far too costly if we're looking for real-time performance.

 Also in the above we use line search to determine the step size, which is a quick-and-dirty way to ensure that the steps we take are still reducing the energy.
 A second order method is still imperfect and especially for the kinda stiff problems in PBA, generally require line search for reliable convergence.
 Line search tries to find the optimal step size $\alpha$ to minimize the energy given our decent direction:
 $$